 Heart-Wrenching.
 Powerful.
 Brutal.
 Incredible.

 The stories of those who went through the Holocaust and other travesties continue to be published into books.
 Their accounts inspire people and prove that humans are stronger than we sometimes think we are.
-Even though The Tattooist of Auschwitz gives details on some of the horrors that occurred in the infamous camp, the book spoke to me and showed me how the power of love can make all the terrible, horrific, situations fade into the background.
+Even though The Tattooist of Auschwitz gives details on some of the horrors that occurred in the infamous camp, the book spoke to me and showed me how the power of love could make all the terrible, horrific situations fade into the background.
 The Tattooist of Auschwitz also motivated me to start working for an organization called Helping Hand Coalition, which aids Holocaust survivors in Israel.

 When I learned that Heather Morris was writing a sequel that would focus on the life of Cilka, I grew very excited!
 Cilka’s character in The Tattooist of Auschwitz was one that stood out to me.
 At the end of the book, I found myself wanting to know what happened to her after Auschwitz was liberated; however, when I began to read her story, I felt my heart breaking and my eyes filling with tears at the things this young girl had to go through.